jlibovicky/jlibovicky.github.io/_posts/2021-07-11-MT-Weekly-The-Incredibility-of-MT-Evaluation.md

 empirical support of claims in research papers on machine translation.
 The title of the paper is [Scientific Credibility of Machine Translation Research:
-A Meta-Evaluation of 769 Papers](https://arxiv.org/abs/2106.15195), it has awill appear at this year's ACL.uthors from NICT in Japan and was awarded as a best paper ACL 2021.
+A Meta-Evaluation of 769 Papers](https://arxiv.org/abs/2106.15195), it has awill appear at this year's ACL.uthors from NICT in Japan and was awarded as an oustanding paper ACL 2021.

 The authors manually annotated an incredible number of papers and looked for the methodological mortal sins of machine translation: